uts-isf/CEREI/README.md

 Run CEREI as described in Subsection **Installation on systems with jdk 18, openjdk 18 or later installed** above.

 ### Installation of standalone CEREI (Windows only)
-Download the CEREI.zip file from the repository.
-Extract all the files and subdirectories to a known location.
+Download the version folder from [app](https://github.com/uts-isf/CEREI/tree/main/app) folder, which is currently [v1.0](https://github.com/uts-isf/CEREI/tree/main/app/v1.0).
 Double-click on CEREI.exe to run the tool.
 You do not need administrative privileges to install and run CEREI using this method.

 ## System architecture